Washington Department of Fish and Wildlife working to reopen fishing season

-OLYMPIA — The Washington Department of Fish and Wildlife is planning to open at least some fishing once Gov. Jay Inslee lifts the stay-home order, according to a WDFW official.
+OLYMPIA — The state Department of Fish and Wildlife is planning to open at least some fishing once Gov. Jay Inslee lifts the stay-home order, according to a WDFW official.

 Dave Graybill, a member of the state Department of Fish and Wildlife Commission since 2015, said all state agencies are working toward that May 4 date established by the governor.